-All new graduate students should plan to be in town and ready to participate in departmental activities by August 16, 2017.
+All new graduate students should plan to be in town and ready to participate in departmental activities by August 16.
 All assistantship and fellowship appointments officially begin on that date.
-A more specific schedule will be sent out later, but for now be aware that Director of Graduate Study Leanne Knobloch will hold two required orientation meetings for all new graduate students on August 21 and August 25.
-In addition, if you hold a teaching assistantship, you will also participate in a required, multi-day teaching orientation that will occur between August 17-25, 2017.
+A more specific schedule will be sent out later, but for now, please be aware that you will be attending (1) orientation meetings for the graduate program, and (2) teaching training sessions (if you hold a teaching assistantship).

 I Have Registered and Reviewed the Graduate Handbook: What Else Do I Need To Do?

-If your financial aid package includes an academic year (not summer) fellowship from either the department or the Graduate College, the Graduate College will send you a form that you MUST sign and return to the Graduate College; this is how you formally accept the fellowship.
-When you receive it, sign it and return it immediately.
-These forms typically are sent in July to the mailing address you provided on your application.
+If your financial aid package includes an academic year (not summer) fellowship from either the department or the Graduate College, the Graduate College will send you a notice of appointment link you MUST accept and return to the Graduate College; this is how you formally accept the fellowship.

 If your financial aid package includes a teaching assistantship, sometime during June you will be notified about your teaching assignment by the course director.
 That person will share information about fall teaching orientation and may provide you with teaching materials for the course you'll be teaching.

-If your financial aid package includes a teaching assistantship, during the summer you will be contacted by Charisse Coleman, our payroll person in the Department of Communication.
-Charisse's email will give you a list of steps that you need to take so that you can get your first paycheck on September 16.
+If your financial aid package includes a teaching assistantship, during the summer you will be contacted by our payroll person in the Department of Communication.
+This email will give you a list of steps that you need to take so that you can get your first paycheck on September 16.
 Some of these steps you will need to attend to right away, and some of it you can do online.
 Other things you will need to take care of immediately upon arriving on campus or over the summer (if you visit to look for housing, etc.).
-It is VERY important that you follow Charisse’s instructions when you hear from her; failure to do so could cause a delay in your paycheck (and nobody wants that!).
+It is VERY important that you follow the instructions; failure to do so could cause a delay in your paycheck (and nobody wants that!).